Document Type : Research Paper - Medicinal Aromatic Plants

 Abstract

-Materials and methods: In order to evaluate the characteristics related to the percentage and yield of the oil of 49 ecotypes of the Dragon's head collected from different regions of the Iran, a research in the form of a randomized complete block design with 3 replications was carried out during the years 2015 and 2016 in the research farm of the Faculty of Agriculture of the University of Tabriz.
-The most important traits measured included the length of the fertile branch, seed yield per unit area and the number of seeds in the main and branch branches, as well as some qualitative traits such as oil percentage and oil yield.
-Data normality test was done using SPSS software and statistical analysis of data based on randomized complete block design and composite analysis using MSTAT-C and SPSS software.
-The comparison of the average data of the evaluated traits was done using Tukey's test at the probability level of 1%.
-Also, to group the ecotypes, cluster analysis was done by Ward's method, and the cut point of the resulting dendrogram was determined using the detection function analysis, and Excel software was used to draw the figures.
+To evaluate oil-related traits in 49 ecotypes of Dragon's head collected from different regions of Iran, a randomized complete block design (RCBD) with three replications was implemented in 2015 and 2016 at the research farm of the Faculty of Agriculture, University of Tabriz.
+The study measured key agronomic and qualitative traits, including fertile branch length, seed yield per unit area, seed count in the main and lateral branches, oil percentage, and oil yield.
+Data normality was assessed using SPSS software, and statistical analyses were conducted based on RCBD using MSTAT-C and SPSS.
+Mean comparisons were performed using Tukey's test at a 1% probability level.
+To classify the ecotypes, cluster analysis was conducted using Ward's method, and the optimal cut-off point for the resulting dendrogram was determined using discriminant function analysis.
+Figures were generated using Excel software.

 Keywords